Google Lens introduces new translation filter

 The Google Lens revamp also includes a very handy new Dining filter that tells customers the most popular dishes at a particular restaurant once they point it at the menu.

-In addition, diners can view dishes, read reviews and even find out how much -- if any -- gratuity they should leave, based on that particular region's tipping customs.
+In addition, diners can view dishes, read reviews and even find out their portion of the bill if they're dining in a group.

 Other new features include a Shopping functionality that identifies clothes and furniture and displays items users might be interested in purchasing.